garystorey/use-standard-shema/README.md

 ### `getForm(onSubmit)`

-Returns the props you spread onto `<form>`.
+Returns the event handlers for the `<form>`.
 It validates all fields and only invokes your handler when everything passes.

 ```tsx
 const form = getForm((values) => console.log(values))